 British American Tobacco p.l.c.
 (NYSE: BTI) - Is this large market cap stock undervalued?

-British American Tobacco p.l.c. , is firmly in the large market cap category with market cap of 105411.9.
+British American Tobacco p.l.c. , is firmly in the large market cap category with market cap of 104699.43.
 To be considered a large market cap stock companies have to be valued at more than $10 billion.
-The current price for British American Tobacco p.l.c. is 112.2 , this in conjunction with a target price of 143.05.

 Start the conversation, or Read more at The Daily Leicester.